-The first class of E3 Scholars graduated in 2016; this three-year Engineering program began in 2013.
+E3 is a three-year Engineering program, similar to Project Lead the Way.
 Through a hands-on, rigorous curriculum that includes coursework focused on engineering, as well as exposure to the field of engineering through program components occurring outside of the classroom, E3 Scholars are intellectually engaged and challenged above and beyond courses required for graduation.
 All E3 Scholars must take four years of science and math and 3 years of Engineering courses that culminate in a capstone Engineering project.
 E3 Scholars are encouraged to take additional courses in CAD, Woods & Metals, and Computer Science.
-Finally, each E3 Scholar works with an Engineer mentor, specially trained to introduce students to the various fields of engineering and to engage students in the work they do at their Engineering firm.
+Each E3 Scholar works with an Engineer mentor, specially trained to introduce students to the various fields of engineering and to engage students in the work they do at their Engineering firms.

 Kathleen Murphy Scholars Program

 This program meets the needs of our highest performing students to intellectually challenge them in a rigorous course of study, and satisfy their intellectual curiosity through cultural enrichment experiences outside the classroom.
-KM Scholars are required to take a rigorous course load including an increasing number of Honors or AP courses each year and attend at least 4 cultural enrichment seminars outside of the school day.
-The program culminates in a research-based capstone project focused on a topic of interest to the student.
-The Scholars work with an academic mentor on the project and present their findings to the school community.
-The Kathleen Murphy Scholars have an average ACT score of 29.35 and average GPA of 4.09.
+KM Scholars are required to take a rigorous course load including an increasing number of Honors or AP courses each year; attend at least 4 cultural enrichment seminars annually outside of the school day; complete a research-based capstone project focused on a topic of interest to the student.
+The KM Scholars work with an academic mentor on the project and present their findings to the school community.

 Totino-Grace participates in the Program for Advanced College Credit (PACC) through St. Mary’s University, Winona, MN.
 Students may earn 3 college credits per course in H Intro to Theology, and College Prep Writing, and 4 credits in H Calculus I. College credits earned are recognized by St. Mary’s University, as well as many other institutions.
 More information on the PACC program is available at www.smumn.edu/pacc.

-Totino-Grace provides a full slate of co-curricular athletics and activities, with approximately 94% of students participating in at least one activity annually.
-The school’s athletic programs, academic clubs and fine arts programs have a statewide reputation for excellence and achievement.
+Totino-Grace provides a full slate of co-curricular athletics and activities, with approximately 95% of students participating in at least one activity annually.
+The school’s athletic programs, academic clubs, and fine arts programs have a statewide reputation for excellence and achievement.
 Totino-Grace is a member of the Northwest Suburban Conference.

 Commitment to Service

 One of the key elements of our school mission is a commitment to service.
 Accordingly, our Campus Ministry department coordinates many local, national and international service projects.
-Totino-Grace students collectively did more than 1950 hours of service last year, including 15 service immersion mission trips across the country and internationally.
+Totino-Grace students collectively did more than 15,500 hours of service last year, including 15 service immersion mission trips across the country and internationally.